omniaintranet/OmniaDocsG2/working-with-documents/using-the-document-wizard/index.rst

 3. Select the document type the template belongs to.

 There can also be one or more suggested templates shown.
-See below for info about how this works.
+See below for more info.

 The document types are set up in Omnia admin.
 The first list you will see here is normally the most commonly used document types.
 A document type contains a number of templates.
 You may have to open a group to find the document type you're after.

 .. image:: document-wizard-types-group.png

-An i-icon is displayed if a description has been added to a ducment type.
+An i-icon is displayed if a description has been added to a document type.
 Point at the i-icon to read the description.

 .. image:: document-wizard-i-icon-77.png